Spimy/UMHackathon/server/README.md

 # and wait a bit until the postgres container has fully started
 ```

+2. You will need to upload the dataset into `/app/_dataset` folder

+> This is because the CSV files are too large and cannot be pushed to GitHub.
+Download the remaining datasets here: https://drive.google.com/drive/folders/1v9qEt0EJmtkHhaykEzkBKcpClV1xUvRU

-2. To run the server, use:
+3. To run the server, use:

 ```bash
 python main.py